verdi327/parallel_test_tutorial/README.md

 **Manually**

-The easiest way to achieve that is to download the sauce-connect.jar file, add it into your app directory and then run it in another console tab.
+The easiest way to achieve that is to download the sauce-connect.jar file, add it into your app directory and then run it in another command line tab.
 SauceLabs has put together an easy tutorial on how to downlaod and run [here](https://saucelabs.com/docs/connect "sauce-connect")

 **Progammatically**